BevansMath/maze-solve/README.md

 # maze-solve
-Implementation of Depth-First Search to find first available path through a randomly generated maze of m x n cells.
+Implementation of Depth-First Search to find first available path through a randomly generated maze array of cells.

 # Goals
-The goal of this project is to solve any number of complex mazes in an optimum time frame and an optimum number of moves.
+The goal of this project is to utilize depth first search to olve any number of complex mazes.
 Maze-Solve creates a blank window gui using the built-in python module tkinter, and begins drawing cells in a row-column fashion.
 Once the results of the maze is printed, it implements the depth-first search algorithm alongside the draw function and draws a line into its chosen path.
 The function will backtrack with a different line to show you how depth-first search behaves under these conditions.

 # Installation
 Firstly, make sure you have python and git installed on your local machine.
 I did everything in VSCode, so make sure where you install the repository is under your current workspace path.
 Go to your workspace path and do the following.